gvwilson/thirdbit/src/fiction/iffy/index.md

 "I gotcha, *Ginny*," she whispered.

-She watched through the cameras as Aunt Naggie trudged back to the cabin she shared with her husband of twenty years, then stared out at the sea.
+She watched through the cameras as Aunt Naggie trudged back to the cabin she still shared with her husband of twenty years, then stared out at the sea.
-The endless light of the Antarctic summer cut sharp reflections into the waves around her.
+The endless light of the Antarctic summer cut sharp reflections into the waves.
 She toyed with the idea of playing a sim on the ship's core—a sea monster with tentacles the size of pier posts, or a war-time training drill